 Comparing Magento and WooCommerce

-3. Security: Magento is dedicatedly built for eCommerce and so its designed in that manner.
-So naturally, it will be able to offer a more secure environment for eCommerce development compared to WooCommerce that works on too many categories at once.
+3. Security: Magento is dedicatedly built for eCommerce and so it’s designed in that manner.
+So naturally, it will be able to offer a more secure environment for eCommerce development compared to WooCommerce which works on too many categories at once.